 What can tuition provide?

-Multi-sensory learning activities that are tailored to the learner (teaching involving multiple senses, including hearing, sight and movement, to help develop skills).
+Multi-sensory learning activities that are tailored to the learner (teaching involving the simultaneous use of multiple senses, including hearing, sight and movement, to help develop skills).

 Support for specific needs including reading, spelling, writing, comprehension, mathematics, organisation, time management and memory.

 Support for specific tasks or assignments e.g. at work or in exams.

 Help to improve skills in writing reports, assignments and assessments, GCSE study support or entry examinations.

 An individual learning plan will be devised to meet your specific requirements.
 This learning plan will be reviewed regularly to assess progress.
 All tuition or coaching is learner-centred and is focused on the individual requirements of the learner at their educational journey

 Assessment is often the first step to understanding the obstacles that are getting in the way of progress and unlocking talent and self-belief.

 Dyslexia assessments are not 'tests' that give a yes/no answer; they are focused on understanding each person as an individual and on finding a positive way forward.
 All of our assessments are followed up by practical advice, usually in a written report.

 What is a diagnostic assessment?

 This is the most comprehensive kind of assessment, focusing on dyslexia and the other specific learning difficulties which often co-occur with dyslexia.
 It is called a diagnostic assessment because it aims to identify - or diagnose - what is at the root of the difficulties that are causing concern.